kubesphere/website/content/en/docs/installing-on-linux/public-cloud/install-kubesphere-on-azure-vms.md

 {{</ notice >}}

-### Persistent Storage Plugin Configurations
+### Persistent storage plugin configurations

 See [Persistent Storage Configurations](../../../installing-on-linux/persistent-storage-configurations/understand-persistent-storage/) for details.

-### Configure the Network Plugin
+### Configure the network plugin

-Azure Virtual Network doesn't support IPIP mode used by [calico](https://docs.projectcalico.org/reference/public-cloud/azure#about-calico-on-azure).
+Azure Virtual Network doesn't support the IPIP mode used by [Calico](https://docs.projectcalico.org/reference/public-cloud/azure#about-calico-on-azure).
 You need to change the network plugin to `flannel`.

 ```yaml
   network: